Tard-Venus: History

 In Champagne, they captured the castle of Joinville, seizing a considerable amount of booty for ransom.
-They roamed and looted the Champagne region and devastate the bishoprics of Langres, Toul and Verdun then penetrated Burgundy supported by some Burgundian knights and squires.
+They roamed and looted the Champagne region and devastated the bishoprics of Langres, Toul and Verdun, and then penetrated Burgundy supported by some Burgundian knights and squires.

 After settling around Besançon, Dijon and Beaune, they took and plundered Vergy, Gevrey-in-Beaune and ravaged the region.

 In all there may have been 15,000 men in these groups.
 The most powerful captains included: